angelmanzur/Room_for_dessert/README.md

 non_dessert_keywords = ['soup','taco','salad','casserole','pasta','meatloaf','fish','seafood',
                         'risotto','stew','savory','savoury','stir-fry','corn bread','steak','pasta', ... ]
 ```
 However, if watching all the seasons of "The Great British Bake Off" has taught me anything, it is that there are savory pies, and that cookies may be called biscuits.
 So, to further clean the data, I scanned through the ingredients in the recipe, looking for non-dessert ingredients.
-This step is a bit tricky as I want to keep unusual combinations, such as "kale chocolate chip cookies" or "bacon donuts"; however, I can't imagine any dessert containing any sort of fish in it.
+This step is a bit tricky as I want to keep unusual combinations, such as "kale chocolate chip cookies" or "bacon donuts"; however, I can't imagine any dessert containing fish.
 The final list of ingredients to reject is:
 ```python
 not_dessert_ingrs = ['fish','salmon','tuna','chicken','turkey','garlic', 'onion','lamb',
     'sausage','shrimp','beef', 'taco','shallot','veal','pork','mincemeat','crab','filet',